 Kansas City is the land of smooth jazz, smoky barbeque, and dazzling fountains.
 With so much to see & do at your doorstep, you could easily fill your itinerary with thrills without ever leaving your immediate neighborhood.
 But if you do happen to carve out some time for a little exploration, you won’t regret it.

 Spanning across three different states and less than 3 hours in any direction, there are plenty of top destinations nearby that would be a major highlight of your itinerary.
-Don’t waste an opportunity to explore the likes of cities like Topeka, KS, and Columbia, MO, while you have the chance.
+Don’t waste an opportunity to explore cities like Topeka, KS, and Columbia, MO, while you have the chance.

-Ready to make your Kansas City vacation unforgettable?
+Ready to make your KC vacation unforgettable?
 Choose one (or more) of these top-rated Kansas City side trips to plan the perfect Missouri holiday!

 Start things off with a bang by driving over to Carthage, MO, also known as “America’s Maple Leaf City.”
 Around two and a quarter hours down Route 66, this historic area is brimming with original landmarks like a gas station, a jaw-dropping stone courthouse, and hundreds of Victorian homes.
 Better yet, everything in Carthage is dripping in whimsy, making it an excellent choice if you’re traveling with kids.

 If you want to truly embrace the vintage feel of Carthage, catch a flick at the old-school 66 Drive-In Theatre.
 Hit the concession stand for popcorn and nachos and then cozy up for a screening of old Hollywood classics or new blockbuster releaser.

 Believe it or not, one of the most highly recommended things to do in Carthage is to share a meal with your friends and family.
 Dining options range from old-fashioned cafés to five-star fine dining establishments.